purpleidea/flabbergast/flabbergast-manual.md

 ### Flow Control

 A conditional expression is provided: `If`, an expression which returns a Boolean value, `Then`, an expression to be returned if the first expression is true, `Else`, an expression to be returned if the first expression is false.
-The statement, very importantly, impacts inside-out lookup.
-Free variables in the `Then` and `Else` expressions are not resolved unless that expression is selected.
+The statement, very importantly, impacts contextual lookup.
+Free identifiers in the `Then` and `Else` expressions are not resolved unless that expression is selected.
 This means that they can contain invalid references without causing an error.
 For instance, `y` will be 5 and no error will occur even though `z` is not defined.

     x : 5
     y : If x < 10 Then x Else z